turbot/terraform-provider-turbot/website/docs/r/group_profile.html.markdown

 The following arguments are supported:

 - `directory` - (Required) The parent directory of the group profile, either as an id, or an AKA.
-- `group_profile_name` - (Required)  The unique identifier of the group profile.
+- `group_profile` - (Required)  The unique identifier of the group profile.
 For new group profiles this must be unique for the parent directory.
 - `title` - (Required)  The title of the group profile.

 ## Attributes Reference